SebastianPfeu/Easychat/README.md

 # Easychat

-Easychat is a multi-channel chat application using React and Redux that allows its users to post messages in various channels.
+Easychat is a multi-channel chat application using React and Redux that allows its users to post messages in different channels.

 The application is hosted <a href="https://sebastianpfeu.github.io/Easychat/" target="_blank">here</a>.